Dalston railway station (Cumbria)

-Dalston railway station is a railway station serving the village of Dalston near Carlisle in Cumbria, England.
+Dalston railway station serves the village of Dalston near Carlisle in Cumbria, England.
 It is on the Cumbrian Coast Line, which runs between Carlisle and Barrow-in-Furness.
 It is owned by Network Rail and managed by Northern Trains.

 History

 It was opened in 1843 by the Maryport and Carlisle Railway, with trains running through to Maryport from the beginning of the following year.
 It became an unstaffed halt in 1967, but has kept its period stone waiting shelter on the northbound platform, lattice footbridge and main buildings on the opposite side (the latter are in private commercial use).
 It is also one of the last active freight locations on this route - an oil terminal on the eastern side of the line just south of the station receives regular trainloads of fuel oil from Grangemouth Refinery in Scotland.
 Two crossovers operated from ground frames located at the station are used for shunting purposes when trains require access to the terminal sidings.